-Our 2018/2019 season will be the Orchestra’s hundredth!
+Our 2018/2019 season is the Orchestra’s hundredth!
 Our co-founder Gwynne Kimpton (pictured) pioneered concerts for children and founded the British Women’s Orchestra in 1924.
 She worked with various amateur groups too, including here in Bromley where she was a teacher (with her co-founder Beatrice Fowle) at Bromley High School for Girls.

 It seems that Bromley Orchestral Concerts (also known as the Bromley and Chislehurst Orchestra) emerged from a series of patriotic concerts given during the First World War.
 The strings were local amateurs, the woodwind and brass from London professional orchestras.
 Those early days saw regular visits by leading conductors and soloists of the time – including Sir Adrian Boult, Sir Henry Wood, Isobel Baillie and Jelly d’Aranyi.
 WH (“Billy”) Reed, friend of Elgar and former leader of the LSO, conducted regularly until the 1940s and dedicated his String Symphony to the Orchestra.